1. Rules of debate at meetings

 - The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present.

-- The Chair, if present, shall preside at a meeting.
-If the Chair is absent from a meeting, the Vice-Chair, if present, shall preside.
+- The Chair of the Council, if present, shall preside at a meeting.
+If the Chair is absent from a meeting, the Vice-Chair of the Council, if present, shall preside.
 If both the Chair and the Vice-Chair are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall act as Chair for that meeting.

 - Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors or councillors with voting rights present and voting.

-The Chair of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise his casting vote whether or not he gave an original vote.
+The Chair of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise their casting vote whether or not they gave an original vote.

 See standing orders 5(h) and (i) for the different rules that apply in the election of the Chair of the Council at the annual meeting of the Council.